ayumi-cloud/oc-security-module/docs/api/firewall_location.md

 cityName | A string containing details about the city associated with the IP address. continentName | A string containing information about the continent associated with the IP address. countryIsInEuropeanUnion | A boolean this is **true** if the country is a member state of the European Union.
-Otherwise, it returns a **false** value. countryName | A string containing details about the country where MaxMind believes the end user is located. locationAccuracyRadius | An integer containing the approximate accuracy radius, in kilometers, around the latitude and longitude for the geographical entity (country, subdivision, city or postal code) associated with the IP address.
+Otherwise, it returns a **false** value. countryName | A string containing details about the country where the firewall believes the end user is located. locationAccuracyRadius | An integer containing the approximate accuracy radius, in kilometers, around the latitude and longitude for the geographical entity (country, subdivision, city or postal code) associated with the IP address.
 We have a 67% confidence that the location of the end-user falls within the area defined by the accuracy radius and the latitude and longitude coordinates. locationLatitude | A decimal containing the approximate latitude of the postal code, city, subdivision or country associated with the IP address. locationLongitude | A decimal containing the approximate longitude of the postal code, city, subdivision or country associated with the IP address.